 There are various places within the metro that are considered as “heaven for foodies”, and that includes Maginhawa Street in Quezon City — one of the top go-to places for a food trip around the metro.
 Besides, several local restaurants and themed cafes can be seen within the area.

-Another gastronomic experience that every visitor shouldn’t miss is a Binondo Food Tour.
-This is famous not just for local travelers but also to foreign tourists as well who want to have a taste of authentic Chinese delicacies in the oldest Chinatown in the world.
+Another gastronomic experience that every visitor shouldn’t miss is the Binondo Food Tour.
+This is famous not just for local travelers but also for foreign tourists as well who want to have a taste of authentic Chinese delicacies in the oldest Chinatown in the world.
 To join a guided Binondo food tour, come, and book online.